Radar altimeter: Original concept

 The underlying concept of the radar altimeter was developed independent of the wider radar field, and originates in a study of long-distance telephony at Bell Labs.
 During the 1910s, Bell Telephone was struggling with the reflection of signals caused by changes in impedance in telephone lines, typically where equipment connected to the wires.
 This was especially significant at repeater stations, where poorly matched impedances would reflect large amounts of the signal and made long-distance telephony difficult.

 Engineers noticed that the reflections appeared to have a "humpy" pattern to them; for any given signal frequency, the problem would only be significant if the devices were located at specific points in the line.
-This led to the idea of sending a test signal into the line and then changing its frequency until significant echos were seen, and then determining the distance to that device so it could be identified and fixed.
+This led to the idea of sending a test signal into the line and then changing its frequency until significant echos were seen.
+This would reveal the approximate distance to the device, allowing it to be identified and fixed.

 Lloyd Espenschied was working at Bell Labs when he conceived using this same phenomenon to measure distances in a wire.
 One of his first developments in this field was a 1919 patent (granted 1924) on the idea of sending a signal into railway tracks and measuring the distance to discontinuities.
 These could be used to detect broken tracks, or if the distance was changing more rapidly than the speed of the train, other trains on the same line.